Decorate your fall table with DIY Concrete Pillar Candle Holders

-You may also be interested in the DIY Concrete Pumpkins.
+If you want to see another fall themed concrete tutorial, you may be interested in the DIY Concrete Pumpkins.

-After adding the white, make it level at the top and continue vibrating and tapping.
+After adding the white, make it level at the top and continue vibrating and tapping the tile on the table top.
 With this concrete mold being so tall, you will need to vibrate it a little longer than most pieces.

 I tapped my tile up and down on my table and tapped the sides of the bottle for probably 3 minutes.

-Let these cure.
+Let the pillar holders cure.
 If you are using the same white cement I linked to in the materials, then you will be able to demold in about 16 hours.

 Once cured, carefully make a slit at the open part of the mold, using the utility knife.
 Peel it off the bottle.

 Sometimes the plastic sticks to the cement when demolding.
 If this happens with yours, just make another slit, then peel and repeat.

 When you get to the bottom, lift up on the acetate and pull the DIY concrete candle holder off the tile.

 At this point, you should be able to pull the acetate off altogether.
 Then just make a slit through the caulk and pull the rest of the plastic off.

 To get the candle out, use the utility knife to cut through the wax.